My Equipment

 # My Recording Location

-My tiny urban condo lacks a closet or small room suitable for recording, and cities are noisy, so I use my condo building’s movie room.
+My tiny urban condo lacks a closet or small room suitable for recording, and cities are noisy, so I use my building’s movie room.
 It has moderate soundproofing and soft walls.
 Combined with my microphone’s isolation shield, it’s not bad!

 Audiobook files need to have a noise floor (silence) of -60DB.
 When I choose a quiet time of day, I can record at -56DB.
 That’s pretty close, and I can tweak the noise floor a little when I process the files.

-# Recording as Proofing (Workflow Experiment)
+# Recording as Proofing

 To streamline my work I’m combining audio recording with proofreading.
 Once a chapter is complete and edited (content edits + line edit) I begin recording.